You can build your own home automation with BigClown

 We have designed many open source electronic modules and tags.
 With them you can build your home automation.
 You can simply build wireless sensors modules, control lights, home devices and connect them to your network or, if you want, to the IoT with Raspberry Pi, MQTT or Blynk.

 We prepared "Workroom project" which demonstrates use of the modules to control of RGBW LED strip with a remote unit with temperature and humidity measurement.
-This project also can be controlled over Internet by MQTT or Blynk.
-It consists of two wireless modules which one of them acts as a gateway connected to the Raspberry Pi.
-But you can buy separate modules and tags and create your own projects with in this open source ecosystem.

 Visit our BigClown website for more information.